Optical Imaging Lab

 • Vice Speaker - Research Dept. of Neuroscience (RDN) Ruhr University Bochum

-• PhD Committee & Study Commission - International Graduate School of Neuroscience (IGSN)
+• Directory Board, PhD Committee, Study Commission - International Graduate School of Neuroscience (IGSN)

 • International School of Biosciences, Faculty of Biology and Biotechnology